Updated June 2, 2023

 You don’t want to take responsibility for your success or failure.
 Thus, you want to blame the whole world for it.

 No matter what happens to you or doesn’t, it’s all your responsibility.
-Maybe what happens till now may not be your fault, but it’s surely your responsibility.
+Maybe what happened till now may not be your fault, but it’s surely your responsibility.

 Don’t scream and blame the world.
 If you want to get a job, take responsibility and get it.
 No excuses are required.